teamdatatonic/vertex-pipelines-end-to-end-samples/docs/TUTORIAL_PREDICTION.md

 This guide will show you how to use the XGBoost template from this GitHub repository & quickly run an end-to-end Vertex ML Prediction Pipeline on the public **Chicago Taxi dataset**.

+This guide is relevant for Machine Learning Engineers & Data Scientists who are looking to productionize their ready models

+The entire guide is broken down into the following 3 high-level sections:
+- **Setup**
+- **Understanding the Pipeline**
+- **Productionizing an example use case**

 **Pre-requisites**:

 - You have a Google Cloud Platform account + Google project